 Parents who wish to participate in school activities including field trips or classroom parties must be Safe Environment cleared.
-Parents are cautioned to apply for clearance at least two weeks in advance as the opportunities for training are limited.
-The Safe Environment program is required by the Diocese of Dallas and no alternatives or exceptions are allowed.
-Procedures for obtaining a Safe Environment clearance and ID badge are explained on the HTCS website.
+Parents are cautioned to apply for clearance at least two weeks in

 Blood Borne Pathogens/First Aid Training/CPR

 School Personnel receive blood borne pathogen and EpiPen training prior to the start of the school year.
 First Aid, CPR, and AED training biannually.